orient-man/LegacyApp/ReadMe.md

  * avoid going to database (TripDao)
  * another example of seam: escaping singleton, static calls and object creation
  * 100% coverage except seams (dependecies)
+ * builders (when we need to build rich object graph)